-Overlake Reproductive Health was the first U.S. clinic to incorporate security tagging of all specimens, using RFID Technology.
-The technology has already been proven in Europe, and in fact review of the system is required for all clinics by the English Government’s Human Fertilization and Embryology Authority (HFEA).
+Overlake Reproductive Health was the first U.S. clinic to incorporate radio frequency identification (RFID) security tagging into its workflows.
+The technology has already been proven in Europe, and review of such a system is required for all clinics by the English Government’s Human Fertilization and Embryology Authority (HFEA).

 Here is some helpful information about our Electronic Security Tagging system: